-6.1.5.1 Identifying a network device, and installing its driver
+6.1.5.1 Identifying a network device, and installing its driver lspci | grep -i "net" | cut -d: -f3 which will return a result like:

 If your network connection is not functioning, it is usually a driver issue.
 In order to select the right one, we need first to identify the network device.